Ayush-iitkgp/Ayush-iitkgp.github.io/posts/one-class-classification-algorithms.md

 where the default value of &delta; is 1 but can be chosen to satisfy our requirements.

+In my next blog entry, I will try to explain the most widely used one-class classification algorithm i.e. one-class support vector machines.
+Stay tuned !

 Thank you very much for making it this far.